-- All attendance shall be recorded in the Student Data Management System which shall record each student's attendance and shall calculate the projected attendance of each student if they were to attend all remaining classes. - All relevant staff (Student Administration & Trainers / Assessors) are informed of this process and the importance of accuracy when entering and collating student attendance through the staff induction program and through regular monitoring by the Academic Manager.
+- Each trainers/.assessor is given access to the relevant class roll on Student Management System (SMS). - Student attendance is taken daily, at the beginning of each session.
+Attendance is marked directly on SMS. - Student attendance is then tallied for the day and the Trainer / Assessor will be required to check at the end of each session and confirm the accuracy for the recorded attendance of each student. - Student Management System shall record each student's attendance and shall calculate the projected attendance of each student. - All relevant staff (Student Administration & Trainers / Assessors) are informed of this process and the importance of accuracy when entering and collating student attendance through the staff induction program and through regular monitoring by the Student Services Manager.